Cpt-SnowCrash/community/README.md

 It currently has following Features:

-posts
-votes
-ranking algo
-profiles
-comments
-pagination
+posts, user auth, votes, ranking algo, profiles, comments, pagination

 To setup:
 create a virtualenv and